-PAMCA requests proposals for symposia to be presented at the Virtual PAMCA Annual Conference & Exhibition.
+PAMCA requests proposals for symposia to be presented at the PAMCA Annual Conference & Exhibition.
 The symposium format is intended to allow a broad and synthesized review of a given topic with ample time for discussion.

 The Symposia will be assigned premium meeting space at the venue, serving as the key pillars for assembly of the scientific program.
 Proposals addressing the meeting theme, “Empowering local institutions to set the agenda for the elimination of vector-borne diseases” are highly welcome.
 Nevertheless, any timely and related subject of broad interest will be considered.
 We also hope to receive proposals that fall under the conference's broad thematic areas.

 Symposia are limited to a maximum of 2-hour sessions.
 The organizers of a given symposia symposium will consider 3-5 talks, each 15 minutes in length, followed by a 15-30 minutes period for synthesis, summary, and discussions.
 Symposia will be live sessions.
 However, additional changes in format will be communicated.

 Proposals must be received through the online submission form by 12:00 Midnight East African Time on May 31, 2021.
 Any proposals sent by email or after the deadline will not be considered.

 Proposals should include original data and/or concepts that promote broad debate and synthesis presented by experts in the field.
 They should have a cohesive theme, clear objectives and a detailed description of the content.
 All talks should have a descriptive title.
 Priority will be given to proposals in which presentations and speakers are identified and described in sufficient detail.
 Provide a brief background and areas of expertise for all speakers.

 Evaluation Process and Criteria